Can You Reuse Oil After Frying Chicken?

 Alongside proper cleaning, straining, and storage practices and methods, you can extend the shelf longevity that your cooking oil has by deciding on the most suitable oils to fry chicken and also by controlling the temperature of your fry.

-Oils with greater flashpoints (the temperature at which they are able to start smoking and eventually become burned) are the best to fry.
+Oils with greater flashpoints (the temperature at which they are able to start smoking and eventually become burned) are the best for frying.
 The most effective oils for cooking tend to be soy, peanut, and vegetable.

 Even when you use oils with high flashpoints, it is important to remain aware of the temperature that the oil can reach.

-This isn’t only about keeping the oil in good condition but also has an impact on safety and, most importantly, the food quality you’re making.
+This isn’t only about keeping the oil in good condition but also has an impact on safety and, most importantly, the food quality.

 The best method of monitoring the temperature of your oil is to make use of an oil thermometer that is made specifically to work with oil.
 It is usually equipped with a clip that permits it to be anchored on the edges of the pot that you are cooking in.
 Additionally, there are digital thermometers available.